July 18th, 2012 by Ken Clark, LMFT

 Scotty is a popular speaker and trainer throughout central Arkansas focusing on parenting challenges, discipline issues, and strengthening attachments between infants and their parents.
 Scotty is also a charter member of the Arkansas Association for Infant Mental Health.

 Scotty holds dual Master’s degrees in Community Counseling and Marriage and Family Therapy from John Brown University.
 He’s licensed as a Licensed Associate Counselor by the State of Arkansas (#A0904044).
-He lives in central Arkansas with his wife and five children.
+He lives in central Arkansas with his wife and six children.